 - Agree to abide by all CET policies and expectations governing the homestay experience

-- Matched carefully with each CET student by CET staff in the U.S. and abroad and are invited to contact students and their families prior to student arrival
+- Are matched carefully with each CET student by CET staff in the U.S. and abroad and are invited to contact students and their families prior to student arrival

 Standards for Every Program